 Things We Don't Like

-One of the main reasons the Lasko 5160 ceramic heater is ideal for bathrooms, especially smaller ones, is first and foremost due to its tower design, and thus the fact that it takes up very little space.
+One of the main reasons the Lasko 5160 ceramic heater is ideal for bathrooms, especially larger ones, is first and foremost due to its tower design, and thus the fact that it takes up very little space.

 Another feature which makes it great for bathrooms is its remote control function.
 This allows you to soak and relax in the bath, and if you need to turn the heat level up or down, you can do so without getting out.
 Just make sure your hands are dry and that you do not drop the controller in the bath.